Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 There are many ways to create an SSP and POAM, whether outsourcing the compliance process entirely or using an integrated cyber risk management platform like CyberStrong; managing off of spreadsheets is no longer feasible.

-Another critical objective to note is that the organization that awards to contract will “Assess/track implementation of NIST SP 800-171 security requirements after contract award."
+Another critical objective is that the organization that awards to contract will “Assess/track implementation of NIST SP 800-171 security requirements after contract award."

 Tracking implementation through a static GRC tool or spreadsheets makes this tracking almost impossible.
 Using a live, continuous compliance platform for DFARS compliance, such as CyberStrong, will make proving compliance and tracking progress easy, simple, and straightforward.